Collaboration and Co-Teaching Conference: Integrated Services for English Language Learners

 If you should need hotel arrangements, please click here for a list of area hotels or call 516.323.3554.

-The conference brochure will be available in January, 2018.
+Click here to download the conference brochure.
+The brchure will be mailed in February, 2018 to people on our mailing list.
 To be placed on our mailing list, call Cindy Thomas at 516.323.3554 or email firstname.lastname@example.org.

 Conference Tuition Rates:

 Late Registration, April 28-May 10: $115

 After May 10 or at the door: $125

 Molloy Full-Time Students (provide copy of student ID at check-in, or use Molloy email when registering): $25